-13.2.2 Information documents considered to be of extreme importance might be translated after the meeting if requested by more than 50 per cent of the participants at the meeting, within the budgetary limit.

 13.2.3 The secretariat shall prepare a list of information documents that provides summaries of the documents.
 This list shall be available in all the official languages.

 13.3 Liaison statements

-Liaison statements are documents that provide a response to a question raised by another study group of any Sector or other Sectors of the Union, or request action by other study groups or organizations.
-Liaison statements shall be approved by the chairman of the study group concerned before their transmission to the receivingstudy group or organization concerned.
+Liaison statements request action by other study groups or organizations or provide a response to a coordination request or to a question raised by another study group or other Sectors of the Union.
+Outgoing liaison statements shall be approved by the chairman of the study group concerned before their transmission to the destination study group or organization concerned.
 Incoming liaison statements shall not be translated.
 A template for liaison statements is set out in Annex 4 to this resolution.

 14 Other documents